 Boasting close to 80 talented craft workers, mainly from rich leather works and carpentry backgrounds, Baal’s design process and production happens in-house, thus being able to constantly introduce innovation and control quality.

-Khajag Krikorian (Managing Director) has left his mark in many of the world’s most luxurious hotels, recently The Mandarin Oriental Dubai, and The Four Seasons Greece.
+Khajag Krikorian (Managing Director) has left his mark in many of the world’s most luxurious hotels.
 From humble beginnings as a bag designer in his own little shop in the narrow neighborhoods of Bourj Hammoud, Lebanon, his breakthrough in hospitality designs came along in the early 2000s.
 From the remaining few artisans of the region, Khajag still strives for new concepts and pushing the standards with every new project.

 Khajag’s designs are not complete without the intervention of his wife Hasmig Boyadjian Krikorian (Project Manager).
 She is the captain behind the production power house underneath the managerial and design offices.
 Now advocating for female artisans within the region, and setting an example for women in a male-dominated industry, her work started at a small atelier in the extra bedroom of their house.
 With only 2 Singer sewing machines and a shiny whitee table for assembly, she made a name for herself in the once booming local artisanal market.